YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the price is around $5,000 to $10,000, the next question is whether the clinic model justifies it.
 If the price is far below that, slow down and ask what is missing.
 If the price is far above that, ask what specific medical value is being added.

-For me, the safest value is not the cheapest operation.
+For me, the real value is not the cheapest operation.
 It is a plan that gives a natural improvement, protects the donor area, avoids unnecessary repair risk, and stays medically accurate even when the patient wants more grafts than the donor can safely provide.